 Kilnsey Crag is perhaps our most well known landmark.
 It is a breathtaking limestone cliff around 170 feet high, which attracts climbers to the area for the challenging experience of climbing its 40-foot overhang.

 Kilnsey is a small settlement located on the B6160 road about 12 miles from Skipton.
 It has one pub with

 , which has a restaurant on site and is very popular with tourists and day visitors as it has a wide range of attractions for both young and old.

-Each year, on the Tuesday after August Bank Holiday, the village hosts a large agricultural show: Kilnsey Show.
-The Upper Wharfedale Agricultural Society, which organises and runs the show, was founded, and held its first show in 1897.
-Kilnsey Show has grown and diversified over the years to become one of the country's largest one-day agricultural shows attracting exhibitors, competitors and over 10,000 visitors from near and far.
+Each year, on the Tuesday after August Bank Holiday, the village hosts Kilnsey Show, a large agricultural event held in the shadow of Kilnsey Crag.
+The Upper Wharfedale Agricultural Society, which organises and runs the show, was founded and held its first show in 1897.
+Kilnsey Show has grown and diversified over the years to become one of the country's largest one-day agricultural events, attracting exhibitors, competitors and over 10,000 visitors from near and far.

 Just a short drive away are the villages of Grassington, Kettlewell and Arncliffe.
-The whole area offers excellent opportunities for walkers of all standards and the Dalesway long-distance footpath passes just above the village of Conistone.
+The whole Upper Wharfedale area offers excellent opportunities for walkers of all standards and the Dalesway long-distance footpath passes just above the village of Conistone.